Welcome to the NHPRTR

-The Nonhuman Primate Reference Transcriptome Resource (NHPRTR) is a project that was initiated in mid 2010.
-The concept was to develop a NHP reference transcriptome resource consisting of Next Generation Sequence complete transcriptomes from multiple NHP species.
+The Nonhuman Primate Reference Transcriptome Resource (NHPRTR) is a project that was initiated in mid-2010.
+The concept was to develop a NHP reference transcriptome resource consisting of deep sequencing complete transcriptomes (RNA-seq) from multiple NHP species.
 A consortium of primate biologists, molecular biologists, and bioinformatists participate in the development and extension of the NHPRTR.
-Chris Mason of Cornell University (CU) along with Gary Schroth of Illumina.
-Our current raw data set contains 40.5 billion 100nt reads from 21 tissues across thirteen primate organisms.
-The data comes from three types of RNA library preparation methods: non-directional mRNA-sequencing (RNA), non-directional mRNA-sequencing and Uracil-DNA Glycosolase (UDG), and total RNA (TOT).
+Chris Mason of Cornell University (CU) along with Gary Schroth of Illumina were the leaders of this initial phase of the project.
+The Division of NHP Systems Biology at the Washington National Primate Resource Center (Deborah Fuller and Michael Gale, Jr.) maintains this website.
+Currently, there are four comprehensive data sets available as described below.

 Set I. RNAseq analysis of tissue pools for individual NHP species

 We have generated a raw data set containing 40.5 billion 100nt reads from 21 tissues across thirteen primate organisms.
 The data comes from three types of RNA library preparation methods: non-directional mRNA-sequencing (RNA), non-directional mRNA-sequencing and Uracil-DNA Glycosolase (UDG), and total RNA (TOT).The RNASeq data was described in Pipes et al, 2013.
 Access these data here.

 Set II.
 RNA-seq analysis of NHP tissue-specific transcriptomes

 For this effort, we selected 11 of the original 15 NHP species/subspecies and collected RNA-Seq data from ~15 tissues from each species.
 The completed tissue-specific RNA-seq dataset consists of over 10 billion paired-end raw reads.
 The summary of the dataset and access to the data can be found here.